Custard Pie with Pine Nuts & Almonds

 In this traditional Tuscan dessert the combination of rich pastry, delicate custard and toasted nuts makes for a special treat indeed.
+During our cooking courses in Tuscany, we teach you how to make the pastry to perfection.
+It needs some care and practise, but is well worth it!
 Torta della Nonna translates as the “Grandmother’s cake”.

 For the pastry